0xPolygonMiden/miden-node/README.md

 ![Architecture diagram](./assets/architecture.png)

-## Usage
+## Installation

-Before you can build and run the Miden node or any of its components, you'll need to make sure you have Rust [installed](https://www.rust-lang.org/tools/install).
-Miden node requires Rust version **1.78** or later.
+Official releases are available as debian packages which can be found under our [releases](https://github.com/0xPolygonMiden/miden-node/releases) page.

+Alternatively, the Rust package manager `cargo` can be used to install on non-debian distributions or to compile from source.

+### Intall using `cargo`

+Install Rust version **1.78** or greater using the official Rust installation [instructions](https://www.rust-lang.org/tools/install).

 Depending on the platform, you may need to install additional libraries.
 For example, on Ubuntu 22.04 the following command ensures that all required libraries are installed.